ecaruyer/phantomas-web/doc/user/source.rst

 Requirements
 =====================
-Phantomas Web Designer was tested on
+Phantom |alpha| s Web Designer was tested on
 `Mozilla Firefox`_.
 Although, it is fully compatible with any modern internet navigator.